Find Grad Schools

 2 Yearly Graduations

 University of South Dakota is the 11th most popular school in the nation for students seeking a doctor's degree in medical science.
 The average in-state tuition for full-time undergraduates is $7,773 per year, while in-state graduate students, on average, pay $6,123 per year.
-For the 2020-2021 academic year, 2 doctor's degrees were handed out to medical science majors at USD.
+During the most recent year for which we have data, 2 people received their doctor's degree in medical science from USD.

 2 Yearly Graduations